SAT® vs ACT® FAQ

 We recommend that all students take both tests before the end of their junior year

-colleges require SAT subject tests even if you take the ACT, while some colleges
+college.
+Some colleges require SATv subject tests even if you take the ACT®, while some colleges

 for each college you plan on applying to.